Food Truck & Restaurant FAQ: Getting Started

 Start with your health department's website — most publish a list of approved commissaries.
 Also: ask in local food truck Facebook groups, check restaurant supply stores (they often know of available kitchen space), and search The Kitchen Door or Commissary Connection marketplaces.
 Budget $400–$1,200/month for a commissary agreement.

-$19/month.
-POS, online ordering (0% commission), live location, loyalty, festival mode.
+From $19/mo on annual.
+POS, online ordering (0% commission), live location, loyalty.
 Set up in 5 minutes.
+No credit card required.

 Try it free →